meganemura/compath/README.md

 ...
 ```

-It will be updated to the following content by compath.
+It will be updated to the following content by running `compath`.

 ```yaml
 ---